rhel-labs/learn-katacoda/imagebuilder-cli/step4.md

 nodejs-10.23.1-1.module+el8.3.0+9502+012d8a97.x86_64
 nginx-1.14.1-9.module+el8.0.0+4108+af250afe.x86_64</pre>

-From the above output, you can verify that `nodejs` was installed into this machine image.
+From the above output, you can verify that both the `nodejs` and `nginx` packages were installed into this machine image.

 Now that the verification is complete, you can exit the chroot'ed bash shell.